paulflakstad/opencms-module-customwidgets/README.md

 }
 ```

-Create a file named `custom-functions.js` in the `js` folder and place your function there.
-The widget will include this file, and any future module updates won’t overwrite its contents.
+Your function should always be added to the `custom-functions.js` file, located in the `js` folder, to avoid losing stuff in future module updates.
+(Updates will not affect this file.)

 In your template, apply the function value: `%(__function:myFunction)`.

-Similar to conditional selectors, you may also define an optional parameter string, which will be passed to the function.
+You can also pass an optional parameter string to the function, e.g.: `%(function:myFunction[lang=__PROP[locale]&foo=bar])`

-Example: `%(function:myFunction[lang=__PROP[locale]&foo=bar])`

 #### Totally confused?